-This page will analyze the domains in your cPanel to see if there are any DNS issues that could affect your email functionality.
-If problems do exist, it will tell you which records are where problems exists.
+This page will analyze the domains in your cPanel to see if any DNS issues could affect your email functionality.
+If problems do exist, it will tell you which records are where problems exist.

 Third: Select 'Manage' on your domain.

-If available, you may also select ‘Repair’ to attempt to quickly fix your DNS records.
+If available, you may also select 'Repair' to attempt to fix your DNS records quickly.